- CLASS: Mammalia (Mammals)

 Hedgehogs can be white or light brown to black, with several shades found in bands along their quills.
 Their belly, face, and neck are covered in coarse hair.
 Some hedgehogs have a dark brown or black mask across their eyes.
 These interesting critters have small but powerful legs and big feet with five toes each.
 The exception is the four-toed hedgehog that has—you guessed it!—four toes.
 Curved claws make hedgehogs amazing diggers.
 A long snout with a wet nose gives them an excellent sense of smell.
 Their ears are large compared to body size, giving the spiky little creatures a good sense of hearing.

 The hedgehog’s best defense against predators is its spiky outer armor.
-With about 3,000 to 5,000 quills covering its back, the hedgehog can protect itself from animals that think it would make a tasty snack.
+With about 3,000 to 5,000 quills covering its back, the hedgehog can protect itself from predators that think it would make a tasty snack.
 When threatened, the hedgehog raises its quills upright in a crisscross pattern, making its body pointy and sharp.
 It uses its belly muscles, back muscles, and extra skin to tuck in its head, legs, and tail to curl into a complete ball, protecting its soft belly.
 The solid ball of spikes is hard for predators to open.

 Ancient Roman and Chinese folklore tell tales of hedgehogs carrying fruit on their quills.
 Although fruit, leaves, and twigs may get stuck on one of these “pincushions,” hedgehogs do not use their quills to carry food.
 And unlike the hedgehogs from the book Alice in Wonderland or the popular video game “Sonic the Hedgehog,” they cannot roll along when curled into a ball.